The Magic of Checklists: Homeschool Made Easy

 Why make checklists for homeschooling?

 Again, this fits my personality.
-Chalk it up to being a first-born, or type A personality, but there are OTHER reasons too.
+Chalk it up to being a first-born, or type-A personality, but there are OTHER reasons too.

 It’s a very EASY form of record-keeping.
 When it’s time to throw away ALL THE PAPERS at the end of the year, it gives you a really quick way to view what you’ve accomplished.
 And you can keep it in a binder (or better yet scan it into your computer) for records.
+(Here’s my article all about record-keeping.)

 They can be less cumbersome than a multi-page table of contents.